immerse-project/nemo-simsar/README.md

 #### Updates

 Go into your local copy of the nemo-simsar repository and run `git fetch` and review any changes before merging manually.
+See the git documentation on [git-fetch](https://git-scm.com/docs/git-fetch){:target="_blank"} for details.

 ```
 git fetch
 ```

-Or, if you're inclined to merge any changes immediately into your local repository, just run a `git pull`:
+Or, if you're inclined to merge any changes immediately into your local repository, just run a `git pull` (see [git-pull](https://git-scm.com/docs/git-pull){:target="_blank"} manual):

 ```
 git pull